 In many cases, it will be 5 hours.

-#4 Don’t miss half of the activities
+#4 Don’t miss the best activities when traveling

 Tourism is growing and many activities aren’t on the internet.
-Send emails to the hotels in the area, ask in Facebook groups or check our Colombia website (the easiest way).

 People don’t have time, so 95 % of them decide to follow classic Colombia itineraries.
 I’m sure you’re different.
 Hence, create something different.
 Work hard on it.
-Or use our services :).

 Furthermore, most of the “perfect week in Colombia” articles are far from being perfect ;).